Lower & Middle School

-AltSchool works with families on after-school care, lunch and transportation options to make school convenient.
+AltSchool works with families on after-school care and transportation options to make school convenient.
 Scheduling constraints due to additional commitments can be accommodated and family travel is encouraged as an opportunity for children to learn outside the classroom.

 AltSchool parents are integral to the reimagined school experience.
 AltSchool looks to them for feedback on what is going well and what can be improved.
 Aside from simply listening, AltSchool explicitly measures different dimensions of parent satisfaction, sharing the results in a transparent way and tracking progress over time.

 AltSchool has an open door policy and welcomes parents to the classroom.
 However, volunteer hours are not requested or required.
 AltSchool has a full team working in the background so that parents don't have to worry about mandatory volunteering.